A unified approach to structural limits, and limits of graphs with bounded tree-depth: Combining Fragments

 The theorem follows. \end{proof}

 Although elementary convergence to Rado graph seems quite a natural assumption for graphs which are neither too sparse nor too dense, elementary convergence to other ultra-homogeneous graphs may be problematic. \begin{example} Cherlin \cite{Cherlin2011} posed the problem whether there is a finite $k$-saturated triangle-free graph, for each $k\in\bbbn$, where a triangle free graph is called {\em $k$-saturated} if for every set $S$ of at most $k$ vertices, and for every independent subset $T$ of $S$, there exists a vertex adjacent to each vertex of $T$ and to no vertex of $S-T$.
-In other words, Cherlin asks whether the generic countable triangle-free graph has the finite model property, that is if it is an elementary limit of a sequence of finite graphs. \end{example}
+In other words, Cherlin asks whether the generic countable triangle-free graph has the finite model property, that is if it is an elementary limit of a sequence of finite graphs.
+See \cite{hubivcka2015universal} for more ultra-homogeneous structures defined by forbidden substructures. \end{example}

 It is possible to extend Lemma~\ref{lem:FOQF} to sequences of graph having a non ultra-homogeneous elementary limit if we restrict ${\rm FO}$ to a smaller fragment.
 An example is the following: